sl-solution/InMemoryDatasets.jl/docs/src/man/joins.md

 ## Introduction

 In this section we give details of the functions that can be used to combined data sets in InMemoryDatasets.
-These functions are multi-threaded and thus are very performant for general use.
+These functions are multi-threaded (unless `threads = false` i s passed to the functions) and thus are very performant for general use.
 By default, InMemoryDatasets uses the formatted values for joining observations, however, this can be controlled by the `mapformats` keyword argument.

 ## Database like joins